SWP - Policy Interface

 Implemented

-MECP does not issue instruments under the Nutrient Management Act framework.
 The Ministry undertakes an annual planned inspection program that addresses risk to human and environmental health at Agricultural sites.
 Inspections target Agricultural Source Material (ASM) and Non-Agricultural Source Material (NASM) as regulated under the Nutrient Management Act.
 An intentional, core function of the Nutrient Management Act is to keep nutrients, pathogens and contaminants away from wells and surface water which in turn support the objectives of Source Water Protection.
 Inspections are designed to prioritize operations which could present a higher risk to these features.
 Each year diagnostics are completed on the results of these various inspections.
-DWECD inspection programs are run on a fiscal year (April 1 to March 31) rather than a calendar year basis.
-The IT system used to track inspections under the general agriculture program in FY 2022-23 does not currently include Source Protection information.
-This issue is expected to be resolved in the future.
-Given this temporary limitation, we can only provide high-level inspection data.
-A total of 204 agricultural inspections were completed in fiscal year 2022-23.
-One or more legal violations were identified in 108 (53%) of the 204 inspections.
-At the conclusion of 2022-23 fiscal, most non-compliances were resolved with ongoing abatement in only 26 (13%) of the inspections.
+A total of 235 agricultural inspections were completed across Ontario in 2024.
+With 0 inspections completed within the Crowe Valley Source Protection Area.
+In the Ganaraska Region Source Water Protection Area, 1 inspection was completed.
+In the Kawartha-Haliburton Source Protection Area, 10 inspections were complete.
+In the Lower Trent Source Protection Area, 4 inspections were complete.
+In the Ontonabee - Peterbourough Source Protection Area, 0 inspections we complete.
+Of the inspections in the Ganaraska Region, 1 inspection identified non-compliance which has since been resolved.
+Of the inspections in the Kawartha-Haliburton Region, 1 inspection identified non-compliance which has since been resolved.
+Of the 4 inspections in the Lower Trent Source Protection area, 1 inspection identified non-compliance which has since been resolved.

 Conform with